amfairley/memorycards/README.md

 - The guess button advances the game from the memorisation stage to the guessing stage by:
     - Hiding the guess button so it cannot be clicked twice.
+    - Removing the cards from the game area.
     - Populating and showing the guessing table for the user to enter their guesses.
 - The guess button changes colour scheme with a slight transitional period when hovered to indicate functionality to the user in a pleasing way.
 - User stories covered: N/A.